 - 12 lasagna noodles

-Coming out of the pan in the perfect portion size, these Freezer Friendly Lasagna Roll-Ups are a must-have for your batch-prep postpartum freezer meals.
-You can easily make two pans at once: one to enjoy for dinner during the third trimester and the second pan to freeze and save for another night postpartum when you don’t have the time (or the energy) to cook.
+Coming out of the pan in the perfect portion size, these Freezer-Friendly Lasagna Roll-Ups are a must-have for your batch-prep postpartum freezer meals.
+You can easily make two pans at once: one to enjoy for dinner during the third trimester, and the second to freeze and save for another night postpartum when you want something warm, filling, and ready to reheat with minimal effort.

 Ingredients